pakyow/pakyow/docs/environment/mounting.md

 ---
-name: Mounting Endpoints
+name: Mounting Apps
-desc: Mounting Endpoints in Pakyow.
+desc: Mounting apps as endpoints in Pakyow.
 ---

-Multiple endpoints can be mounted in the Pakyow environment.
-Incoming requests are handed to the mounted endpoints.
+Apps can be mounted at various paths within the Pakyow environment.
+Incoming requests that match the mount path are routed to the endpoint.

-Here's a Pakyow App mounted at the root.
+Here's an example:

 ``` ruby
 Pakyow.configure do